 Report State

-Report State is an important feature which lets the Home Action proactively report the latest status of the user’s device back to Google Home Graph rather than waiting for a QUERY intent.
+Report State is an important feature which lets the Google Home Action proactively report the latest status of the user's device back to Google Home Graph rather than waiting for a QUERY intent.

 Report State reports to Google the states of user devices with the specified agentUserId associated with them (sent in the original SYNC request).
 When Google Assistant wants to take an action that requires understanding the current state of a device, it can simply look up the state information in the Home Graph instead of issuing a QUERY intent to various third-party clouds prior to issuing the EXECUTE intent.